txemaotero/cpp_learn/README.md

 You can access to a slice of a `Matrix` by accessing its elements using the `slice`  struct.
 The `MatrixRef` is very similar to the `Matrix` one but it stores a pointer to the data in other `Matrix`.
-This means that the dimensions of a `MatrixRef<Nrows, Ncols>` will not generally match with the dimensions of the inner data pointer.
-However, the correct access is guaranteed due to the inner `MatrixSlice` member.

-You can always build a `Matrix` from a `MatrixRef` with different template dimension to create a reduced `Matrix` from the reference.
+Note that the `MatrixRef` is not a template class as its dimensions can change dynamically.
+You can always build a `Matrix` from a `MatrixRef` but you have to know the dimensions of the target at compile time.

 ## TODOs